ytree-project/ytree/CONTRIBUTING.rst

 the `ytree Developer Guide
 <http://ytree.readthedocs.io/en/latest/Developing.html>`__.

-If you'd like some help, you can contact the `yt developers list
+If you'd like to know more, contact Britton Smith (brittonsmith@gmail.com).

+You can also find help on the `yt developers list
 <http://lists.spacepope.org/listinfo.cgi/yt-dev-spacepope.org>`__.
-We're there and ready to help!